 Madison Parks has some of the best lake views in the area with beaches located throughout the city.
-Seasonal lifeguard service is provided at select beaches, beginning in June and continuing into early September.
-See below or 2019 LIFEGUARD SCHEDULE for specific days and times for each location.
+Seasonal lifeguard service is provided at select beaches, beginning in June and continuing into early September at select locations.
+See below for specific days and times for each location.

-BEACHES with a single lifeguard (Friday, June 14 - Sunday, August 18)
+BEACHES with a single lifeguard ( through Sunday, August 18)

 • Bernie's, Friday - Sunday 12 to 4pm